Nearly 2,000 night flights to be operated during Lunar New Year holiday

 There will be some 24,200 domestic flights, representing an increase of 2 percent from the same period last year; and 9,600 international flights, up 60 percent year-on-year.

-The busiest routes include Hanoi-Ho Chi Minh City, HCMC-Da Nang/Vinh/Dong Hoi/Quy Nhon/Chu Lai/Thanh Hoa/Hue/Tuy Hoa, and Can Tho-Vinh, and vice versa.
+The busiest routes include Hanoi-HCMC, HCMC-Da Nang/Vinh/Dong Hoi/Quy Nhon/Chu Lai/Thanh Hoa/Hue/Tuy Hoa, and Can Tho-Vinh, and vice versa.

 The airlines expect to fly 7.2 million passengers during Tet, the biggest holiday in the year in Vietnam, of them more than 5 million domestic ones, up 4 percent year-on-year.